Heinkel He 50: Operational history

 The He 50aL was redesignated He 50 V1 and demonstrated to the German Defence Ministry in 1932.
 This resulted in an order for three development aircraft, and a production batch of 60 He 50A-1 aircraft, which were built during the summer of 1933.
 The Republic of China placed an order for 12 He 50As, but modified with an engine cowling added and designated He 66b.
 These aircraft were commandeered by the Luftwaffe and redesignated He 50B.
 In 1935, the He 50 was delivered to the Luftwaffe's first dive bomber unit, and later partially equipped nine other dive bombing units.
 The He 50, however, was steadily replaced by the Henschel Hs 123 and Junkers Ju 87, after which He 50s were transferred to dive bomber training units.

 In spring 1943, following the success of the Soviet VVS's Night Witches units against the Wehrmacht Heer's frontline encampments while flying their Polikarpov Po-2 biplanes on nocturnal harassment raids, surviving He 50s were rounded up from training schools and delivered to night ground attack units operating on the Eastern Front.
-The He 50 was used to conduct night harassment sorties on the Eastern Front until September 1944, when the units were disbanded.
+The He 50 was used to conduct night harassment sorties on the Eastern Front until October 1944, when the units were disbanded.

-According to an author Lennart Andersson, twelve He 66 were allegedly ordered by China in 1934, but not delivered, and an information, that twelve ex-Luftwaffe He 50Bs were sent to China in 1936 instead, is a fiction, without a trace in archives.
+According to an author Lennart Andersson, twelve He 66 were allegedly ordered by China in 1934, but not delivered, and a claim that twelve ex-Luftwaffe He 50Bs were sent to China in 1936 instead, is a fiction, without a trace in archives.